Kurtiadam/lane_detection/README.md

 </p>

 ## Overview
-This repository contains lane detection system made as a home project.
+This repository contains a lane detection system made as a home project.
 The detection is implemented using traditional (non-learning) computer vision techniques and with the usage of Python and mainly the OpenCV library.

 ## Dependencies